MicrosoftDocs/power-automate-docs/articles/environments-overview-admin.md

 	For example, you can add the *SharePoint* and *OneDrive for Business* services to a business data-only policy.
 Any flows created in this environment can use these *SharePoint* and *OneDrive for Business* services.
 Only services you add are available.

-	> [!NOTE] Data loss prevention is available with some license skus, including the P2 license.
+	>[AZURE.NOTE] Data loss prevention is available with some license skus, including the P2 license.

 - **Isolation boundary for all resources**: Any flows, gateways, connections, custom connectors, and so on reside in that specific environment.
 They do not exist in any other environments.